SRJPE/system-design-docs/srjpe_data_management_plan.md

 #### Quality Control

+Each monitoring program performs there own QC on data which often includes manual checks when entering data and end of season checks.
+FlowWest conducted QC on historical datasets when received from monitoring programs (see [JPE-datasets repository](https://github.com/SRJPE/JPE-datasets)).

 #### Data Updates

 The RST EDI packages described in Table 1 are updated on a biweekly schedule.
 On the second and fourth Wednesdays of each month, Data Stewards export data and email to data@flowwest.com to initiate an automated update process for their EDI package[^2].
 This process is needed to facilitate near real-time updates to SR JPE models.